 They are immediately subjected to a 14-day quarantine on arrival.
 Then another 14 days away from work.
 Any violators are subjected to $8,000 USD in fines and 6 months in jail.
 This is because Singapore was hit hard by SARS in 2003, with over 200 cases and 30+ deaths.

 Thailand recently received passengers from mainland China as well.
 This comes after Thailand’s Minister of Health has come under scrutiny for his comments advocating that “farang in Thailand” be deported for not wearing masks.
 Even after being forced to apologize, he has continued his racist tirade.

 Anti-Chinese sentiments grip the planet.
 The author of this piece is currently living in Danang, Vietnam where cases of Wuhan coronavirus have been detected.
 Signs refusing service to Chinese tourists have been posted throughout Vietnam and other parts of Asia.

-How to Protect Yourself from Wuhan Coronavirus – Masks:
+How to Protect Yourself from Wuhan Coronavirus – Face Masks:

 The number one approach to protecting oneself from Wuhan coronavirus seems to be the face mask.
 Asians already have had a long tradition of wearing masks dating from the 1918 outbreak of Spanish Flu that wracked the world.

-The first style of mask is the surgical masks that are most common and inexpensive.
+The first style of mask is the surgical mask that is most common and inexpensive.
 The simple fact of the matter is that these are very helpful in stopping the spread of the disease because they catch the particles of watery mucous that contain the virus.
 That’s because these masks are designed to prevent the bacteria in the mouth of the wearer from spreading into the open wound of a surgical patient.